 At the very least, general public hesitation is another challenge halting widespread adoption.
 According to one survey, nearly three in 10 people feel worried about potential drone accidents.
 Their concerns aren’t unfounded, either — drones are far more likely to crash than aircraft.

 The issue of red tape is technically preventable but would be challenging in reality.
-The Federal Aviation Administration (FAA)’s Part 107 rule requires line of sight between the pilot and their drone at all times.
+The Federal Aviation Administration (FAA)’s Part 107 rule requires a line of sight between the pilot and their drone at all times.
 Australia and the United Kingdom have similar regulations.
 This technicality all but prevents autonomous deliveries.

 Moreover, operators must get a remote pilot certificate, register, certify, and pass tests before ever being able to fly — or watch over — a drone.
 Even if they have all these credentials, they can’t fly above 400 feet or over congested areas.
 The regulations are strict.